ARM-software/acle/morello/morello.rst

 Copyright
 ---------

-Copyright 2021 Arm Limited <open-source-office@arm.com>.
+Copyright 2021 Arm Limited and/or its affiliates <open-source-office@arm.com>.

 About This Document
 ===================